Ralph Bellamy: Career

-Personal life and death
+Personal life

 Throughout the 1930s and 1940s, Bellamy was seen socially with a select circle of friends known affectionately as the Irish Mafia, but they preferred the less sensational Boy's Club as its name.
 This group consisted of a group of Hollywood A-listers who were mainly of Irish descent (despite Bellamy having no Irish family connections).
 Others included James Cagney, Pat O'Brien, Spencer Tracy, Lynne Overman, Frank Morgan and Frank McHugh.
 Bellamy opened the Palm Springs Racquet Club in Palm Springs, California, with fellow actor Charles Farrell in 1934.

-Bellamy was married four times: first to Alice Delbridge (1927–1930), then to Catherine Willard (1931–1945).
-On the occasion of his marriage to organist Ethel Smith (1945–1947), Time magazine reported "Ralph Bellamy, 41, veteran stage (Tomorrow the World) and screen (Guest in the House) actor; and Ethel Smith, 32, thin, Tico-Tico-famed cinema electric organist (Bathing Beauty); he for the third time, she for the second; in Harrison, N.Y."
-She was in fact age 42 at the time.
-Bellamy's fourth wife was Alice Murphy (1949–1991; his death).
+Bellamy was married four times: first to Alice Delbridge (1927–1930), then to Catherine Willard (1931–1945), then to organist Ethel Smith (1945–1947), and finally to Alice Murphy (1949–1991; his death).

 A Democrat, Bellamy was in attendance at the 1960 Democratic National Convention in Los Angeles.

+Death

 On November 29, 1991, Bellamy died from a lung ailment at Saint John's Health Center in Santa Monica, California.
 He was 87 years old.

 Awards and honors

 In 1984, Bellamy was presented with a Life Achievement Award from the Screen Actors Guild, and in 1987, he received an Honorary Academy Award "for his unique artistry and his distinguished service to the profession of acting."
 Bellamy has a star on the Hollywood Walk of Fame at 6542 Hollywood Boulevard.
 In 1992, a Golden Palm Star on the Walk of Stars was dedicated to him.

-In a 2007 episode of Boston Legal, footage of a 1957 episode of Studio One was used.
+In a 2007 episode of Boston Legal, footage of The Defender, a 1957 episode of Studio One, was used.
 The episode featured Bellamy and William Shatner as a father-and-son lawyer duo.
 This was used in the present day to explain the relationship between Shatner's Denny Crane character and his father in the show.